Are you affiliated with a specific denomination or church?

 from The Sunday Paper?

-We do not yet have the capacity for online ordering.
-You may order from
+We do not have the capacity for online ordering at this time.
+You may order

 also links to downloadable .pdf order forms which can be printed out and sent by mail, or scanned and emailed to us.